lvh/caesium/README.md

 "Real" development should most likely happen in the parent library, so that this one can stay a simple bunch of wrappers.

+## Differences between kalium and caesium

+Despite caesium being a thin wrapper around kalium, there are some differences, mostly in the interest of being more Clojure-friendly.

+Unlike kalium, caesium just exposes functions instead of instantiating objects.
+(It instantiates objects internally, but ideally you never see them.)

-One difference between kalium and caesium is that kalium follows the structure of libsodium.
+Unlike kalium, caesium follows the structure of libsodium.
 For example, in libsodium, BLAKE2b lives in `crypto_generichash`.
-In kalium, it lives in `crypto.Hash`.
-In caesium, it lives in the `crypto_generichash` namespace.
+In kalium, it lives in the `org.kalium.crypto.Hash` class.
+In caesium, it lives in the `caesium.crypto.generichash` namespace.

+Unlike kalium, encoders (hex, base64...) are decomplected from APIs.
+All APIs take `byte[]`, never `String`.
+While the API kalium uses makes sense when you're consuming it from Java, it's much simpler to just have function calls in Clojure.

 ## License